Home » Symptoms » Dog Symptoms A-Z » Hip Joint Pain

 Swelling or warmth in the joint area: In some cases, the affected joint may be swollen or warmer than the surrounding areas, indicating inflammation.

 In some cases, further diagnostic procedures such as ultrasound or MRI may be necessary to examine soft tissues and joint structures in more detail.
-Blood tests can be performed to identify inflammatory conditions or infections.
+Blood tests can be performed to identify inflammatory processes or infections.

 In some cases, surgical intervention may be necessary, especially if structural problems such as dysplasia or severe injuries are present.
 The veterinarian will recommend the best treatment option based on the diagnosis and the dog’s general condition.